-Living up to its name, Wealthsimple also has an intuitive, easy-to-use interface that makes it everyday actions like making contributions and withdrawals a breeze.
+Living up to its name, Wealthsimple also has an intuitive, easy-to-use interface that makes everyday investing easy.
+Account-holders can make contributions and withdrawals easily.
 If you’re comfortable with online banking, you should find this comparable – and you may find that this feature alone eliminates any concerns about customer service.

 That said, Wealthsimple might be a suitable robo-advisor for you.